Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 Casks.
 For detailed information, the user must rely on the vendor's homepage.

+Note that `brew cask search` and `brew cask list` are not yet capable of using the information stored in the `license` stanza.

 ### Valid Category Licenses

 If a Cask does not quite fit one of the specific license types, use one of